 1. Lay the washcloth on a table.
 Roll one corner, diagonally, into the middle.
 Roll the opposite corner in the same way, so that both rolls meet in the middle.

-Fold the rolled washcloth in half, as shown in the photo at right.
+Fold the rolled washcloth in half, as shown in the photo below.

 2. Hold the two sides together and fold the two ends backwards, over the top.
 Fasten a rubber band around the front area to form the head.
 Fluff out the two ends to make bunny ears.
 This photo shows a side view of the bunny so far.

 3. Glue the white pompom to the back, to make the bunny’s tail.